grpc/proposal/P3-grfcs-for-core-api-changes.md

 this should not be a continued practice in the future as these destabilize the use of core.

+As with all gRPC components, gRPC Core follows the principles of [semantic versioning](https://semver.org/).
+Since breaking changes are allowed, gRPC Core is currently at version 5.0.0 while gRPC C++ and other wrappings are at version 1.9.0.

 ### Related Proposals:

 N/A